- in Grouped Reviews by Mal Warwick

-I’ve read a lot of biographies since I began posting book reviews in January 2010.
-I’m listing here more than 50 that I can recommend, omitting many that underwhelmed me (in addition to others I couldn’t finish reading).
+I’ve read a lot of biographies and memoirs since I began posting book reviews in January 2010.
+I’m listing here ninety titles that I can recommend, omitting many that underwhelmed me (in addition to others I couldn’t finish reading).

 These books cover a wide range of both historical and contemporary figures, every one of them prominent in a significant way, from Cleopatra and Catherine the Great to Clarence Darrow, Allen Dulles, and Steve Jobs.

-As you can see, most of these more than 50 biographies fall into a few categories that describe some of the topics I’m most interested in: espionage, science, business, and American history.
+As you can see, most of these 90 biographies and memoirs fall into a few categories that describe some of the topics I’m most interested in: espionage, science, business, and American history.
 The categories are arbitrary: many of these books fall into more than one.
 However, I chose just one for each book, not wanting to list any titles twice.
 Each title below is hyperlinked to my review.

 Within each of the five lists, titles appear in alphabetical order by the authors’ last names.